TheRenegadeCoder/sample-programs-website/docs/projects/palindromic-number/pascal/index.md

 [Palindromic Number](https://sampleprograms.io/projects/palindromic-number) in [Pascal](https://sampleprograms.io/languages/pascal) was written by:

+- Jeremy Grifski
 - manasmithamn

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 11 2022 01:31:51.
+The solution was first committed on Oct 29 2021 22:09:59.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution